hanegraaff/stock-advisor-infrastructure/README.md

 ## Portfolio Manager
 **Status: Initial Development Complete**

 The portfolio manager selects a portfolio based on the current recommendations, and is responsible for executing the underlining trades necessary to materialize it.
-Each time it runs, it loads the current portfolio and latest recommendations and decides whether any rebalancing is required.
+Each time it runs, it loads and compares the current portfolio and latest recommendations and decides whether any rebalancing is required.
 Before exiting, the portfolio manager will publish a SNS notification containing a summary of the current portfolio and its returns.

 Like the Recommendation service, the portfolio manager runs as a Fargate task and is scheduled to run daily, at 11AM EST.